abhijeetk/af-binder/docs/afb-daemon-debugging.md

-# Debugging afb-daemon and its bindings
+# Debugging binder and bindings

 When compiled with the symbol AGL_DEVEL defined, the ***binder*** understand the 2 configuration variables: